andrewallred/openaccessartbotpages/README.md

 ## Built with

-OpenAccessArtBot.com is built using Node, Express, and Parcel.
+OpenAccessArtBot.com is built using Node and Express.